 Some differential diagnoses for corneal clouding include birth trauma or chemical injury from history.
 On pre-natal history, it is important to note any TORCH infections in the mother in the pre-natal period since rubella keratitis may cause corneal clouding.
-In addition, this may be a corneal dystrophy, with absence of other signs of congenital glaucoma.
+In addition, this is may be a congenital corneal opacity, with absence of other signs of congenital glaucoma.

-Slide 11: Consider Other Possible Diagnoses
+Consider Other Possible Diagnoses